pswartz66/inStruct/README.md

 ```

 ## Running the app
-Through the expo app (downloaded from the app store):
+Through the expo app (downloaded from the app store and scan QR code):
 ```
 expo start
 ```